-Correspondence with the Ministry of Natural Resources and Forestry (MNRF) and the Ministry of Environment, Conservation and Parks (MECP) received for the Terrestrial Ecosystems Existing Conditions Report (Stantec 2018) are provided in Appendix B.
+Stantec completed field investigations within the Study Area from August 12 - 16, 2017.
+Correspondence with the Ministry of Natural Resources and Forestry (MNRF) and Ministry of Environment, Conservation and Parks (MECP) received for the Terrestrial Existing Conditions Report (Stantec 2018) is provided in Appendix B.